 - Handwriting: children with handwriting difficulties are often referred to an Occupational Therapist.
 The therapist will assess a child’s level of functioning in the following areas: fine motor skills (pencil grip, shoulder/arm/hand strength, coordination), visual perception (discriminating between symbols, placing letters on the writing line.), and cognition (memory, language comprehension, general problem solving issues).

 - Handwriting Without Tears trained: developmentally appropriate, multi-sensory handwriting instruction for all learning styles, including new materials and fresh strategies for success

-Upper extremity dysfunctions: involve dysfunctions in the upper body; namely, the shoulder, arm, hand, and fingers.
+- Orthopedic Issues of the Upper Extremity: involve dysfunctions in the upper body; namely, the shoulder, arm, hand, and fingers.
 Common issues that can be treated by an Occupational Therapist include (but are not limited to): fractures, amputations, arthritis, dislocations, ligament injuries, and any other issues involving abnormalities in upper-body function.